If you are unable to move about for health reasons, you can vote at your domicile.

 Important!
 You must be entered on the list of electors to be able to vote.

-If you are eligible to vote in your domicile and you notice that you are not entered on the list of electors, you can make a request for the board of revisors to come to your home.
+If you are eligible to vote at your domicile and you notice that you are not entered on the list of electors, you can make a request for the board of revisors to come to your home.

 Note: If you are an elector living in an establishment registered with the Ministry of Health and Social Services, this measure does not apply to you.